-This report presents the major assumptions of the National Energy Modeling System (NEMS) used to generate the projections in the Annual Energy Outlook 2016 [1] (AEO2016), including general features of the model structure, assumptions concerning energy markets, and the key input data and parameters that are the most significant in formulating the model results.
-Detailed documentation of the modeling system is available in a series of documentation reports [2].
+This report presents the major assumptions of the National Energy Modeling System (NEMS) used to generate the projections in the Annual Energy Outlook 2017 [1.1] (AEO2017), including general features of the model structure, assumptions concerning energy markets, and the key input data and parameters that are the most significant in formulating the model results.
+The AEO is now on a biennial schedule with a full report every other year.
+AEO2017 is an abridged report and contains fewer side cases than the prior AEO.
+Detailed documentation of the modeling system is available in a series of documentation reports [1.2].
+Important changes since the most recent documentation will be featured in this report and as such no additional formal documentation will be provided until the next long report in AEO2018.